Rouster67/Tablelight/docs/ROADMAP.md

 and resources with both short and long names, small and large resource counts, and several HUD rotations at realistic TV sizes.
 Compact resource controls still need usable click targets.

+## F12 — Class overlay color themes

+**Requested (September 13, 2026):** Add a Theme dropdown to the character creator that changes that character's overlay appearance through recoloring.
+Include one theme per class, including Artificer, built into the program.

+**Built-in class themes:** Artificer, Barbarian, Bard, Cleric, Druid, Fighter, Monk, Paladin, Ranger, Rogue, Sorcerer, Warlock, and Wizard.

+**Suggested approach:**

+- Offer the same Theme dropdown in Edit character so an existing character's theme can be changed.
+  Keep the choice per character, independent of the entered class, so multiclass and homebrew characters can choose whichever palette they prefer.
+- Recolor the collapsed bubble and expanded HUD using coordinated background, panel, border, text, and highlight colors.
+Keep the current layout, dimensions, position, rotation, and interactions intact.
+The DM's HUD preview should show the selected colors too.
+- Include a Default option that preserves the existing appearance and existing character colors.
+  Older saves without a theme should keep that appearance when loaded.
+- Save the selected theme with the character and include it in exported backups.
+Supply all palettes with the app so they work offline without downloading assets.
+- Keep text readable at TV viewing distances and retain clear warning, concentration, unavailable, and resource states across every palette.

+**Open decisions:** Choose the colors for each class and decide how class themes interact with the existing Player color setting and custom resource colors.
+This feature is scoped to recoloring;
+custom theme editors, class artwork, and layout changes would be separate ideas.

+**Completion checks:** Verify all 13 class choices and Default, creation and editing, independent themes on several characters, matching previews, save/backup round trips, older saves, and readable controls in collapsed, expanded, rotated, and click-through HUDs without changing their geometry.

 ## Additional suggestions for discussion

 These suggestions are not part of the accepted feature list.